alextana/dragster/README.md

 - `items` (required): an array of objects representing the items to be dragged and dropped.
 Each object should have an id property that uniquely identifies the item.
 - `dropZoneClass` (required): a string representing the class to be used for the drop zone elements.
 - `itemClass` (required): a string representing the class to be used for the draggable item elements.
+- `animationDuration` (optional): if you're using an animation with `TransitionGroup` then you'll need to pass the value (in ms) as a Number.

 ### Returned object